 5. Topped with cheese and veggies and put it back in for 5-10 minutes to heat the toppings through and melt the cheese

 On busy night #2 - I had even less in the fridge.
 My friend came for dinner and brought broccoli and an onion.
-Somehow with my pantry staples I was able to whip up a bomb tofu curry.
+Somehow with my pantry staples I was able to whip up a delicious tofu curry.

 To make the curry, I: